backplane/conex/false/README.md

 This container does nothing except exit with exit code 1.
 It is useful for testing container infrastructure.

-The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/false).
+The source code for this image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/false).

 ## Usage